 Incorrect site testing schedules or schedules not submitted to OSDE by the deadline may result in an automatic non-compliance.
 The schedule must include all the fields in the Official Schedule of Testing.
-Districts may create their schedule.
-However, OSDE highly recommends districts utilize the Official Schedule of Testing found at https://oklahoma.onlinehelp.cognia.org/forms.
+OSDE requires districts utilize the Official Schedule of Testing found at https://oklahoma.onlinehelp.cognia.org/forms.